Aquatic grooming, and Facial fold forcing

 Action

-As the corner of your nail forces its way up the fold, it will meet some points of resistance.
+As the corner of your nail forces its way through the fold, it will encounter some points of resistance.

 Often, your nail stays stuck, and can't advance anymore.